Geocaching

 4. Wichi’s Tour 2023 (only in Germany): on occassion of our holiday with Wichi to Vietnam, Cambodia & Thailand, I released a TB and put in in a cache at Koh Chang – an island off Thailand – on Nov 13th, 2019.
 The cache came back to Muenster in Germany and was handed over to Wichi on Oct 19th, 2022.

-It is now back on the road again and was last logged in Saxonia.
+It is now back on the road again and en route to Berlin.

 I have 2 additional travel bugs (Carrotking’s Snowflake & Carrotking’s Christmas Pickle Tag) which can be discovered in our Christmas tree at Christmas time.

-I also held three CITO Event by now: Cache In Trash Out – collecting rubbish in the neighbourhood.
+I also held four CITO Event by now: Cache In Trash Out – collecting rubbish in the neighbourhood.

 Where does Geocaching come from?